 While the Fort to Sea Trail is navigable in any weather, please note that rain can make the trail slick in some places and muddy in others.
 Also, while the abundant wildlife that you might see, such as deer, elk or eagles, or bear, bobcat or beaver, might be shy, the domesticated animals, such as cows, you can encounter in the pastures on the south side of U.S. 101 might not be.
 Finally, a one-way trip requires pickup at one end of the trail.
 A cab or wait car should be arranged.

 IF YOU GO: To start the trail at Fort Clatsop, From Astoria, head south on U.S. Highway 101 and follow the signs to Fort Clatsop.
 From Seaside, head north on U.S. 101 and follow the signs.
 The Fort to Sea Trail starts at the park's Visitor Center.
 To start the trail at Sunset Beach, travel to just past Milepost 13 on U.S. 101 and turn onto Sunset Beach Lane.
 Drive to the Sunset Beach/Fort To Sea Trailhead parking lot.
 For more Information, call Lewis and Clark National Park, (503) 861-2471.
-The park entrance fee is $3 per person (age 16 and up).
-Pay at the Visitor Center.
-OR if you are a frequent hiker, there is a $10 annual park pass available.
+The park entrance fee can be payed at the Visitor Center.
+If you are a frequent hiker consider purchasing a LEWI pass.
 Lewis and Clark National Historical Park and trails are maintained by your fee dollars.